-In this article WGM Raluca Sgîrcea and IM Renier Castellanos cover in great detail the Saemisch variation of KID.
-This is one of one of the most important weapons that white can use against a very popular on all levels from club to super-GM King’s Indian Defense.
+In this article, WGM Raluca Sgîrcea and IM Renier Castellanos cover the Saemisch variation of KID in great detail.
+This is one of the most important weapons that white can use against a very popular on all levels from club to super-GM King’s Indian Defense.
 Ready to learn more?

 The Saemisch variation is one of white’s main weapons against the King’s Indian defense.
 It starts after the moves:

 1.d4 Nf6 2.c4 g6 3.Nc3 Bg7 4.e4 d6 5.f3

 Historically, this variation has been employed by very strong grandmasters, including world champions like Mikhail Botvinnik, Mikhail Tal, Tigran Petrosian, Boris Spassky, Anatoly Karpov, Garry Kasparov and even Carlsen has recently played it in blitz and rapid games.

 The move 5.f3 can be an unpleasant choice against the typical King’s Indian player who is always looking for an attack on the kingside.
 Black should know that by playing 5.f3 white solidifies the center and reduces considerably black’s counterplay.
 Therefore, black should apply different strategies and try not be too straightforward with his attacking intentions.
 In fact, it is white who, in certain lines, can castle queenside and develop an attack against the black king by advancing his “h” and “g” pawns.